Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 before that.
 It should be live at [gerthouse.com](https://gerthouse.com/).

 It's a link aggregate site hosted on a Raspberry Pi, my implementation is based on [RFC2616](https://tools.ietf.org/html/rfc2616).
-Though I don't implement most file manipulation functionality, instead sticking to what a browser would normally send.
+Though I don't allow most file manipulation functionality, instead sticking to what a browser would normally send.